What is a stock split?

 What is a reverse stock split?

-A reverse stock split is the opposite: instead of increasing the amount of shares, the company decreases the number, increasing the price per share.
+A reverse stock split is the opposite: instead of increasing the number of shares, the company decreases the number, increasing the price per share.

 This typically happens with low-value stocks, like those under $5 per share.
 Certain institutions, funds and indexes are not allowed to invest in them, as defined in their mandates.
 By increasing the price per share, reverse stock splits can open certain stocks up to a larger pool of investors.